benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 false
 ```

 No soup for you.
 What _can_ we eat for dinner?
 If we replace the atom `soup` --- a specific food --- with a variable `Food` (note the capital letter) --- standing in for any food --- Prolog will try to find a value for `Food` which satisfies the `dinner` predicate.
-Prolog's proof search system is **bi-directional** --- parameters can serve as both inputs and outputs.
+Prolog's constraint solving system is **bi-directional** --- parameters can serve as both inputs and outputs.

 ```prolog
 ?- dinner(benjamin, clio, Food).